Quality communications - the three Rs

 This is the effect you want to have on your audience.
 Customer experience is an essential differentiator for businesses.
 In fact, it is becoming more important than price.

-Customers will choose businesses that are dedicated to meeting their needs, so you will need to show them just how important they are.
+Customers will choose businesses that are dedicated to meeting their needs, so you will need to show them just how important to you they are.

 Recollection in communications